-This easy recipe for Homemade Oreo Christmas Cookies gives a festive twist to a classic cookie.
-Try them and they’ll be a new holiday tradition.
+This easy Christmas Oreo Cookies recipe gives a festive twist to a classic cookie.
+Try them, and they’ll be a new holiday tradition.

 Easy Christmas Cookies You’ll Make Year After Year